jito-foundation/ncn-template/simulation-test-detailed-guide.md

 1. Finds all necessary PDA addresses (epoch state, config, vault registry, weight table)
 2. Builds an instruction to set epoch weights by copying from the vault registry to the weight table
 3. Processes the transaction with the payer as the signer
-4. This creates a snapshot of token weights that will be used for this voting cycle
+4. This creates a snapshot of token weights that will be used for this consensus cycle

 #### `add_epoch_snapshot_to_test_ncn()`